shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 The tall cat’s eyes darted around, but not straying long enough to lose focus of Mother.
 His fingers stood at the ready, but he didn’t snap at all.

+[have tall cat sneak in a snap to light wolf warriors on fire]

 “What are you doing Mother?”
 Ersatzica asked.
 “Kill him already!”

+[describe other cats trying to kill mother but failing bc invisible force, explain why tall cat isn’t being ganged up on by other wolves]

 Mother and the tall cat circled each other.
 The cats and wolves continued to fight.